mimblewimble/grin-rfcs/text/0000-fix-fees.md

-The fee factor could be specified separately from the fee, but that requires a consensus change, namely masking the fee to only the least significant 64 - `FEE_FACTOR_BITS`, allowing the up most significant bits to be used for specifying the fee factor.
+The fee factor could be specified separately from the fee, but that requires a consensus change, namely masking the fee to only the least significant 64 - `FEE_FACTOR_BITS`, allowing the freed up most significant bits to be used for specifying the fee factor.
 The advantage of this separation is that even with higher fee factors, fees can remain a milligrin multiple, and thus the amounts that users deal with don't need too many digits for fractional grins.
 This can be considered a plus for wallet UX.